AI Reshaping the Scottish Legal Ecosystem

 While lawyers should stay in the driver’s seat, the above new capabilities undoubtedly opens up avenues for lawyers to spend less time on mundane tasks.
 However, the role of extractive and generative AI transcends being merely a shortcut to the answer; it serves as a potent instrument in enriching the quality of outcomes, fostering a deeper understanding and anticipation of client needs, and thereby enhancing the comprehensiveness and sophistication of the responses generated.

-Just as the arrival of computer technologies revolutionised the architecture industry in the 1970s, the legal sector is on the brink of a similar transition through the integration of AI.
+Just as the arrival of computer technologies revolutionised the architecture industry in the 1970s, AI and law are now undergoing a similar transition.
 Much like CAD software opened up avenues for intricate designs and complex geometries in architecture, AI in the legal sector promises not only more efficient use of time, but also the potential to fundamentally rethink and enhance solutions to complex legal queries and client needs.

 Quite ironically, in the early days there were only a handful of specialists proficient in digital architectural design while most accomplished architects excelled in creating detailed hand drawings.
 Now the tables seem to have turned.
 Simplified versions of these software tools are now enabling architects to create designs that transcend their imagination, producing highly realistic models.
 What used to be the pride of architects, hand-drawn designs, are now merely attractive exhibits in museums.